Eviction Filings

 To see the data visualizations on your phone, rotate your device to landscape (horizontal).

-Updated on: April 19, 2024
+Updated on: October 16, 2024

 Eviction filings represent all eviction cases filed with the court, regardless of outcome.
 Ultimately, every eviction case ends with either a judgment of eviction or a dismissal.
 Many eviction cases conclude within weeks of being filed.
 However, a substantial number of eviction cases take months to reach an outcome, especially if a stipulated agreement is filed.
 Tracking eviction case fillings provides data earlier in the process to understand how many tenants are at risk of eviction.
 Eviction filings are not judgments of eviction.
 If you are looking for data related to case outcomes visit the Outcomes page.

 Eviction filings are the second step in the two-stage eviction process in Oregon.
 Before a case can be filed at court, the landlord must first serve the tenant(s) with a notice of termination.
-Notices of termination not recorded or reviewed by any administrative body.
+Notices of termination are not recorded or reviewed by any administrative body.
 Eviction case filings are the first visible event in the eviction process in Oregon.

 Eviction Filings Harm Tenants, Even Without an Judgment of Eviction